Chuu: 2021–2022: Web series and Blockberry Creative departure

 On June 27, 2022, Chuu released the single "Lullaby" with B.I as a collaboration with Dingo Music.
 On August 11, it was announced that Chuu would release "One and Half", a remake of the 1994 track by Two Two, on September 4.
 On October 16, Chuu released a remake of the 1999 Park Hye-kyung song "Confession" as the theme song of the 2022 film Similar.
-On November 25, Blockberry Creative announced on the official fancafe that Chuu had been expelled from Loona, citing "reports of abuse of power, such as Chuu's abusive language towards our staff."
+On November 25, Blockberry Creative announced on the official fancafe that Chuu had been expelled from Loona, citing "reports of abuse of power, such as Chuu's abusive language towards our staff".
 Chuu was then caught up in rumors of power abuse, transfer, and bullying within her company.
 Blockberry Creative refused to reveal evidence concerning the rumors of power abuse to the public, facing criticism and skepticism from fans, with some industry professionals who had previously worked with Chuu questioning the allegations made against her.
 On December 5, Chuu released "Dear My Winter" with South Korean R&B singer George as part of Lotte Shopping's "Songs for You" series.

-2023–present: Solo debut with Howl
+2023–present: Solo debut with Howl and ATRP departure

 On February 23, 2023, Chuu released "Let's Love" with Kim Yo-han, which is part of Project Restless.
 In April 2023, Chuu signed an exclusive contract with a new entertainment company, ATRP.
-On September 18, ATRP announced that Chuu would be making her debut as a solo artist on October 18, with her first extended play Howl and the lead single of the same name.
+On September 18, ATRP announced that Chuu would be making her debut as a solo artist on October 18, with her first extended play Howl and a lead single of the same name.